 Local taxis are plentiful to help you get around, but always ask the Krabi hotel staff about how much you should pay to avoid kena ripped off.
 Don’t trust the driver’s word easily when they say that your destination is closed for the day.
 They’ll recommend you someplace else “more interesting” to get a bonus, so you can politely turn down their offer and look for other taxis.

 If taxis aren’t adventurous enough for you, try riding tuk-tuk or sam lor for a more authentic and classic way to travel around Krabi.
 With rate around THB 20 to 50 (S$1 to 2) per person depending on the distance to the destination, you can cheaply browse for places in the local vicinity with a better view.
 Sometimes tuk-tuks also practice similar scams as the taxi ones, so again, always be careful and cautious!

 Public transportation from Krabi hotels like BTS and MRT are also cheap, quick, and convenient.
 You can get Day-Pass to get just about anywhere with at a lesser expense.
 Finally, there are also motorcycle taxis in Krabi Town.

 Coastal destinations sell mouth-wateringly fresh seafood with a beachside view where you can witness the waving blue ocean and breath-taking setting sun.
 This is your chance to book in the best hotels in Krabi on the beach!
 Spend your evening later visiting night markets that serve combinations of fresh vegetables and squid, shrimp, pork, fish, beef, or chicken in metal tubs.
 In short, there are way too many meals in Krabi to not try them all for at least once in your life.
-And don’t worry; your wallet will be safe!
+Don’t worry; your wallet will be safe!